 Our guide paused our trek once in each direction to offer to take photos of us on the camels in the desert, and he and another guide cooked a delicious meal for us for our dinner.
 They went to bed after us and woke up before us.
 We were really pleased with the service we received, and we both agreed we wanted to offer a tip.
 If you, too, have a great experience, don’t forget to pack Dirham in your overnight bag to offer to your guide when your trek is over.

-Thinking back to my camel trek and camping experience, I have to admit that my idealized daydream didn’t completely come true.
+Thinking back to my camel riding and Sahara camping experience, I have to admit that my idealized daydream didn’t completely come true.
 If I were to do it all again, I would probably enjoy it much more thanks to lessons learned from this experience.
 Even with the bumps, the discomfort, and the mostly sleepless night, it was a real highlight from our trip to Morocco.
 If the Sahara Desert beckons you, too, keep these do’s and don’ts in mind—and be sure to savor every second of laying under the expansive sky under billions of shining, twinkling lights.

 Here are even more photos that captured our experience!